sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --wallet 0x59Aa6EAfb389E814441D02Ba6EF33c10726e4B16
 			    TBMiner --wallet joesmith

--w --worker_name            Set your pool worker name.
+-w --worker-name            Set your pool worker name.
                             This is you rig name, your computers name, or could be your name.
 			    Useful to identify different rigs or computers at a pool.